 Respectful interaction is outlined in HAD’s Definitions, with the practical implications of such a definition further laid out in HAD’s policy and guidance documents.

 b) Who Cares

 When encountering the tangible physicality of the ancestors, many people experience the rise of an instinctive duty of care towards them.
 This can be particularly acute when ancestors are exhumed in an area where the local community has strong roots within that geographical place and its heritage.
 It is also pertinent for those whose religious or spiritual beliefs perceive ancestors and landscape as sacred, as is the case for many modern Pagans, particularly those following Druidic, Anglo-Saxon and Nordic traditions.
-For these groups, individuals who have lived and/or died in what is now their home environment are felt to be still a part of the living community.
+For these groups, individuals who have lived and/or died in what is now their home environment are felt to be still active and influencing members of the community, albeit in quite a different way from living members of that community.

 c) Raising the Issue